sinclairzx81/hammer/readme.md

 Hammer is a build tool for HTML applications.
 It works by scanning an HTML file for asset references and will process each discovered asset along with the HTML file into a `dist` directory.
 Hammer uses `esbuild` for performance and provides a simple development server that supports automatic save and refresh workflows.

 This project was created to be an ultra lightweight alternative to Parcel.
 It trades flexiblity in configuration; favoring instead extremely fast automatic bundling and  significantly reduced dependency overhead.
-It only supports TypeScript, JavaScript and CSS asset bundles and is geared towards small to medium sized browser projects.
+It only supports TypeScript, JavaScript and CSS asset bundles and is primarily geared towards small to medium sized browser projects.

 License MIT